 Kiwi contains more vitamin C than any other fruit and vitamin C is very good for your skin, helping to rejuvenate and hydrate it.
 Kiwi is also rich in vitamin E, which helps in healing damaged skin tissue.

 Peel a kiwi fruit and pop in the blender.
 Peel half a cucumber and add that to the blender along with about 5 strawberries.
 Whiz together then add a spoonful of oatmeal and whiz again.
 If it’s still very runny, add a little more oatmeal.
 Apply to your face and leave on for 15 minutes.
 Rinse off with warm water, splash with cold and pat dry.

-Avocados were used by ancient civilisations as a beauty aid and their value is scientifically-proven today.
+Avocado plants were grown, and the fruit used by ancient civilisations as a beauty aid and their value is scientifically-proven today.
 For super-soft skin, peel and mash half an avocado and apply to your face.
 Leave it on for about 15 minutes before rinsing with warm water and patting dry.